chkn/logdb/Readme.md

 ## So, what is it good for?

-Original use case is logging, hence the name.
+My original use case was logging, hence the name.

 ## Build